dfsp-spirit/brainload/README.md

     some_command...

     deactivate                         # to leave it

 To install `cogload` in development mode (you should be in the virtual environment, of course):

     cd develop/cogload/
-    pip install --editable .
+    pip install --editable .           # also installs the dependencies

-You can now use `cogload` by typing `import cogload` in your application.
+You can now use `cogload` by typing `import cogload` in your application or an interactive python session.

 ### Detailed development instructions